-“Get–A–Head” is working to raise £50,000 to spread awareness through a range of parent focused communications for the need for trained health care professionals to measure and record a baby’s head circumference in the first year of life so baby’s showing signs of hydrocephalus no longer can slip through the net.
+“Get–A–Head” is working to deliver a nationwide campaign to spread awareness about the need for trained healthcare professionals to measure and record a baby’s head circumference regularly in the first year of life, so that babies showing signs of hydrocephalus can be found sooner and therefore treated earlier.

-Hydrocephalus is life-threatening, an estimated 1 in every 770 babies born each year will develop hydrocephalus. (source: Hydrocephalus Association in the US).
+An estimated 1 in every 770 babies born each year will develop hydrocephalus each year (source: Hydrocephalus Association in the US), and without treatment, it is life-threatening.

-One of the ways hydrocephalus can be diagnosed is through the measurement of a baby’s head circumference which is then recorded in the baby’s ‘Red Book’.
-This campaign helps expectant and new parents understand why head measurement is so crucial as well as how to spot other signs of the condition.
+One of the ways hydrocephalus can be diagnosed is through regular measurements of a baby’s head circumference, which is then recorded in the baby’s ‘Red Book’.
+This campaign helps parents-to-be, new parents and healthcare professionals understand why head measurement is so crucial, as well as how to spot other signs of the condition.

-- A head circumference that has increased two or more centile lines on a standard growth chart
+- A rapidly growing head circumference (increased by 2 or more centile lines on a growth chart)

 - Prominent scalp veins